awslabs/Agent-EvalKit/templates/tasks-template.md

   The /evalkit.tasks command MUST replace these with actual tasks based on:
   - Evaluation areas from spec.md (with their priorities P1, P2, P3...)
   - Technical requirements from plan.md
-  - Metrics from evaluation-design.md
-  - Test scenarios from test-scenarios/

   Tasks MUST be organized by evaluation area so each area can be:
   - Implemented independently